 His wife Gwendoline Tanner was born at Cirencester in 1923 and Bill met her when his brother was courting her sister, Joyce.
 Bill, Henry and Joyce had been to a car rally and on the way back they had a slight accident with the car so it was decided to take Joyce back home first.
 Bill asked her if there was another one at home like her, Joyce replied that there was her young sister Gwen.
 Joyce and Gwen joined the Armed Forces during the war and, as the romance blossomed between her and Bill, Gwen applied to transfer to the W.R.N.S. based in Faringdon, The sisters were married on the same day at Faringdon in 1944, Joyce to Don Slingsby and Gwen to Bill.
 Bill liked to play tennis and helped to rejuvenate the Tennis Club.
 He was an enthusiastic supporter for a swimming pool in the Corn Exchange but unfortunately it failed to materialise.
 He also became interested in local politics, serving on the Council for about 30 years, being mayor for four years and becoming so well known that he was often called ‘Mr. Faringdon’.
 Bill died on 1st September 1996 aged 76 years.

-Reference: The Changing Faces of Faringdon and Surrounding Villages – Book 1 p63.
+- The Changing Faces of Faringdon and Surrounding Villages – Book 1 p63.
 By Rosemary Church, Jim Brown, Millie Bryan and Beryl Newman.
-Robert Boyd Publications 1999.
+Robert Boyd Publications 1999 – now out of print.